imranpollob/covid-detection-from-xray/README.md

-# Detect COVID-19 from X-RAY using PyTorch
+# Detect COVID-19 from X-RAY

 In this project we will train a model that will help us to identify X-RAY images that are affected with COVID-19.
 We will use PyTorch as out deep learning framework.
 We utilizes CNN to